apideck-samples/file-picker/README.md

 # Apideck File Picker Demo

-A sample project to showcase the React file picker component that works with the Apideck [File Storage API](https://developers.apideck.com/apis/file-storage/reference).
+A sample project showcasing the React File Picker component that works with the Apideck [File Storage API](https://developers.apideck.com/apis/file-storage/reference).

 Sign up for a free account at [apideck.com](https://app.apideck.com/signup) to obtain an API key and App ID.

+View the code and documentation of the File Picker component [here](https://github.com/apideck-libraries/file-picker).

 ## Getting started